cclayton95/Final-Project/README.md

 Please take note that this system allows you to enter insurance plan information, and also choose whether or not this plan is currently active or not.
 This allows for storing of plans that are may be on hold for any reason, and check at a glance if insurance elegibility has been confirmed or not.

-Three buttons are present at the bottom of the operating window.
+Four buttons are present at the bottom of the operating window.
 These are as follows:

 Discard and Clear Changes:
 	This button will clear all fields immediately.
 This allows for starting a chart over, without exiting the program